pyeventsourcing/esdbclient/README.md

 thread.join()
 ```

-The example below shows how to start a catch-up subscription to
+The example below shows how to start a catch-up subscription after a
-receive from a particular commit position, in this case from the
+particular commit position, in this case from the commit position of
-commit position of the last recorded event that was received above.
+the last recorded event that was received above.
+Another event is
-Another event is recorded before the subscription is restarted.
+recorded before the subscription is restarted.
+Further events are
-Further events are recorded whilst the subscription is running.
+recorded whilst the subscription is running.
+All the recorded events
-All the recorded events are received exactly once.
+are received exactly once.

 ```python